 There are a few considerations to keep in mind when “back-powering” the Raspberry Pi through a voltage regulator in this way:

 - Your motor power supply must be an acceptable voltage for both the regulator and the TB9051FTG driver ICs.
-The ideal diode circuit makes it safe to have a different power supply connected to the Raspberry Pi through its USB Micro-B receptacle while the motor driver add-on and regulator are connected and powered.

 - The regulator should be able to handle the power requirements of the Raspberry Pi.
 The Model B+ typically uses a few hundred milliamps at 5 V, although its current draw can exceed 1 A if it is also supplying power to USB devices and other peripherals.
 While a linear regulator like a 7805 might fit in the regulator mounting location, it could generate excessive heat or shut down at higher input voltages and output currents.
 We recommend using a switching regulator like the ones mentioned above.